Glossary of Terms

 B

-Bereavement – the process of grieving and mourning, usually the death of a loved one.
-Because loss is so personal, bereavement can involve a variety of emotions.
+Bereavement – The process of grieving and mourning, usually the death of a loved one.
+Because loss is so personal, bereavement can involve a variety of emotions, ranging from sadness to anger to despair.
 The ways in which bereavement is experienced and expressed vary from person to person.

 C